 The Donum Estate team walking the stunning vineyards.

 Something that is hard to imagine until you have been to Donum Estate is the large collection of art they have dispersed around the winery.
 There are both smaller pieces, such as these mounted animal heads, and much larger massive pieces, like the large white head seen as soon as you arrive and the stunning huge silver heart (shown below).
 The art collection shared in this winery really sets this apart from any other winery I have visited.
 Yes, they have amazing wines, so do a lot of people.
 But I have never been to such a beautiful winery that has both amazing wines and an extensive (which is an understatement) collection of such impressive, beautiful art to share with their guests.
 You really have to visit to see for yourself what I am trying to describe, it is really best seen with your own eyes.

 Cheers to this spectacular “Love Me” & “Big Moma” sculpture by Richard Hudson.
-This may have been my favorite sculpture, not only because of the beautiful, bright, stunning shape and silver color, but because I loved that it was further back in the vineyards with the most spectacular views of the rolling hills and endless vineyards.
+This may have been my favorite sculpture.
+Not only was it beautiful, bright, with a stunning shape and silver color, but I loved that it was further back in the vineyards.
+It had the most spectacular views of the rolling hills and endless vineyards.

 Cheers to this fabulous day of both delicious wine, beautiful art, great company, and spectacular scenery!

 The stunning vineyard views.
-I was told this is the location of another piece of art which is coming very shortly….
+They told me this is the location of another art piece which is coming very soon…

 Exploring “The Maze” by artist Gao Weigang.
 This was beyond cool, luckily I was led by Anne so we made it through the maze very easily!